SMAT-Lab/Scalpel/README.md

 # Scalpel.
 ## Introduction
-Scalpel is a comprehensive and fundenmental tool for Python program anaysis.
+Scalpel is a comprehensive and fundenmental tool for Python program anaysis. build an graph, to test reachbility for compitibity

 ## TODO (Core)
 - [x] get_class